Gulfport Energy Fund

 - Result in opportunities or benefits for needs that may otherwise remain unfulfilled.

 Eligibility extends to tax-exempt organizations throughout Belmont, Guernsey, Harrison, Jefferson, Monroe, and Noble counties in Appalachian Ohio.
-Awards typically range from $500 to $2,500, though up to $10,000 may be awarded.
-The Foundation’s Grants Committee will review eligible applications and make funding recommendations.
+Awards typically range from $1,500 to $5,000, though up to $10,000 may be awarded.

-There will be two grant rounds in 2017.
-The first grant round closed on April 19 and focused on projects related to education.
-The second grant round will take place in the fall and will focus on projects related to health and human services and environmental stewardship.
+There are two grant rounds annually.
+The first grant round focuses on projects related to education.
+The second grant round focuses on projects related to health and human services and environmental stewardship.
 Please sign up for the Foundation’s e-newsletter for updates when these grant rounds open.

 If you have questions, please contact the Foundation at 740.753.1111 or email Kelly Morman.